Civic-Integra Walbro

 • Pliers

 Before you start, disconnect the negative battery terminal.
-Relieve fuel pressure by loosening the 12mm bolt on top of the fuel filter.
+Relieve fuel pressure by loosening the 12mm bolt on top of the fuel filter under the hood.

 The first cap that you see, is the weather seal.
 Remove the 4 screws and move it out of the way.